Frequently Asked Questions

 Q: Is the Home be wheelchair accessible?

-A: Yes, the Home is wheelchair accessible, complete with an elevator to take visitors to the visual center in the basement and to the upstairs deck and Paul and Jean Harris’ bedroom.
+A: Yes, the Home is wheelchair accessible, complete with an elevator to take visitors to the basement and to the upstairs deck and Paul and Jean Harris’ bedroom.

 Q: Is there an entrance fee?